 Tax Evasion Lawyers in Union

-Penalties for Tax Evasion in Union, South Carolina
+Penalties for Tax Evasion in Union, Ohio

 Tax evaders in Union can be punished by multi-year prison sentences, as well as six-figure fines.
-Of course, there is a wide range of penalties available, with the ones just mentioned representing the most severe options available.
+Of course, there is a wide range of punishments available, with the ones just mentioned representing the most severe options available.